 - Electrical circuits

 - Engineering materials

 Later in the program, usually during senior year, students may choose an area of concentration within the field, such as power systems or microwave engineering.
-These degree programs typically last four years, or eight semesters.

 Engineering majors may generally transfer course credits (including associate degrees) from one college to another, as long as they earned sufficiently good grades at their previous institutions.
 In order to graduate with a Bachelor of Science in electrical engineering, students usually must maintain a grade point average of 3.0, especially in their upper-division classes.